 Slowly rain in the granulated sugar, trying to aim the stream between the whisk and the side of the bowl.
 Turn the speed up to medium-high.
 Continue to whip the meringue until it is soft and shiny.
 It should look like marshmallow creme.
 Add the gel color and the vanilla.
 Staying at medium-high speed, whip the egg whites until the mixture begins to dull and the lines of the whisk are visible on the surface of the meringue.
 Check the peak.
 It should be firm.
-When you hold the beater up, the meringue should gently fall with and angle supporting the peak at the with the angle supporting the peak at 11:30hs (easier to understand on the tutorial video).
 Transfer the whites to a medium bowl.

 Fold in the almond meal mixture in three increments.
 Paint the mixture halfway up the side of the bowl, using the flat side of a spatula.
 Scrape the mixture down to the center of the bowl.
 Repeat two or three times, then check to see if the mixture slides slowly down the side of the bowl.
 Put the mixture in a piping bag fitted with one of the tips listed above.
 Pipe on the prepared baking sheets.

 Slam each sheet hard four to six times on the counter.
 Then fist bump each end of the sheet's underside twice.
 Let the unbaked macarons dry until they look dull but not overly dry.
 Drying time depends on humidity.
 Ina dry climate, the macarons can dry in 15 to 20 minutes; in a humid climate, it can take 35 to 40 minutes.
+When the skin forms, top with gold sprinkles, if you so desire.